 Local Admiralty Rule E.1.
-Adversary Hearing Following Arrest, Attachment or Garnishment otherwise ordered.
+Adversary Hearing Following Arrest, Attachment or Garnishment

-The adversary hearing following arrest or attachment or garnishment that is called for in

-Supplemental Rule E(4)(f) shall be conducted by a judicial officer within three court days, unless
+The adversary hearing following arrest or attachment or garnishment that is called for in Supplemental Rule E(4)(f) shall be conducted by a judicial officer within seven (7) days, unless otherwise ordered.